 Multi-layer Insulation – Super Insulation

 MLI consists of many radiation shields stacked in parallel as close as possible without touching one another.
 MLI will typically contain about 60 layers per inch.
-MLI is anisotropic by nature, making it difficult to apply to complex geometries.
-MLI is generally very sensitive to mechanical compression and edge effects, requiring careful attention to details during all phases of its installation.
+MLI is anisotropic by nature, making it challenging to apply to complex geometries.
+MLI is generally very sensitive to mechanical compression and edge effects, requiring careful attention to detail during all phases of its installation.
 Accordingly, performance in practice is not typically as good as theoretically possible.

 Foam Insulation requires no vacuum.
 Foams generally provide a barrier to heat conduction due to their low density.
 Furthermore, foams inhibit convective heat transfer by limiting convection to the individual cells, fissures, or other spaces within the foam structure.
 Foam insulation generally includes some form of moisture barrier.
 When moisture is allowed to accumulate within the spaces of the foam structure the thermal conductivity rapidly increases.
 Typical foam insulation includes polyurethane foam, polyamide foam, and foam glass.

 Foam insulation is generally not favored in cryogenic applications.
 Such insulation is likely to crack due to thermal cycling and environmental exposure.
 Cracks permit incursions of moisture and humid air that will form ice and greatly increase the surface area for heat transfer.

 Other Insulation Systems

 Other types of cryogenic insulation systems include those where the evacuated annular spaces (space between an inner and outer vessel) contains bulk filled materials i.e. glass fiber, silica aerogel, or composites.
 As with MLI, these systems require vacuum levels of around 1 X 10-4 torr to be effective.